cppf/cpp-emtype/README.md

 <br\>
 ## Copyright and License

-Embedded_Type : Library header file for C/C+/Arduino/Processing
+emType : Library header file for Arduino/Waspmote/Processing/C/C++

-Embedded_Type is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+emType is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Embedded_Type is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+emType is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Embedded_Type.
+You should have received a copy of the GNU General Public License along with emType.
 If not, see <http://www.gnu.org/licenses/>.